- INVESTORS

 Description of risk

-SCA needs access to skilled and dedicated employees.
-The company must have an ability to attract and retain talent and safeguard the availability of competent managers to achieve established strategic and operational objectives.
+SCA needs access to the right skills and dedicated employees.
+The company must have an ability to attract and retain talent and safeguard the availability of competent managers to achieve established strategic and operational objectives and develop employees.

 Impact: Medium